-- a.
-Defibrillator is secured and positioned for easy access. - b.
-Semiautomatic or automatic external defibrillator may be required for some BLS Providers (where permitted as scope of care for EMT). - c.
-Pediatric paddles/pads are available if applicable to the scope of care of the medical transport service. - d.
-A defibrillator with appropriate size pads and settings must be available for neonatal transports (if neonatal transports are conducted). - 12.
-External pacemaker on-board or immediately available as a carry-on item. - 13.
-Advanced airway and ventilatory support equipment: - a.
-Laryngoscope and tracheal intubation supplies, including laryngoscope blades, bag-valve- mask, endotracheal cuff pressure manometer (for air transport if cuff is air filled) and oxygen supplies, including PEEP valves; appropriate for ages and potential needs of patients transported - b.
-A mechanical ventilator, with CPAP and BiPAP (Bi-Level) capabilities, and circuit appropriate to age and scope of care on-board for critical care transports as pertinent to the scope of care of the medical transport service. - c.
-Equipment for alternative airways on-board transport vehicles at all times and protocol for management of missed airway attempts
+a.
+Defibrillator is secured and positioned for easy access.

+b.
+Semiautomatic or automatic external defibrillator is required for some BLS Providers (where permitted as scope of care for EMT).

+c.
+Pediatric paddles/pads are available if applicable to the scope of care of the medical transport service.

+d.
+A defibrillator with appropriate size pads and settings must be available for neonatal transports (if neonatal transports are conducted).

+- 12. External pacemaker on-board or immediately available as a carry-on item. - 13.
+Advanced airway and ventilatory support equipment:

+a.
+Laryngoscope and tracheal intubation supplies, including laryngoscope blades, bagvalve- mask, endotracheal cuff pressure manometer (for air transport if cuff is air filled) and oxygen supplies, including PEEP valves; appropriate for ages and potential needs of patients transported b.
+A mechanical ventilator, with CPAP and BiPAP (Bi-Level) capabilities, and circuit appropriate to age and scope of care on-board for critical care transports as pertinent to the scope of care of the medical transport service.